Chair of the Board of Directors

 Ed Crozier is a Theatre, Film, TV and Radio Drama Producer (and Executive Producer.)
 He has produced/executive produced several productions in the West End and in Scotland, including Rat Pack Confidential, Baby Doll, South Pacific, The Celtic Story and Bill Bryden's first world war epic The Big Picnic.
 Previously he had a 17-year career in financial services, in which he specialised in tax-efficient schemes and capital raising for the entertainment sector (which he continues to do.)
 Ed is a former Director of Glasgow Life , Scottish Opera , New Moves, Mayfest , a judge in the National Scottish Business Awards and is a Council & Board member of the Scottish Rugby Union.
 He has an expertise in Governance in both the private and public sector.
 His "hobby" is rugby, in particular refereeing.
 He was the President of The Scottish Rugby Union from 2015 – 2016.

-He has served on the Board of Dance Base since 2012, and is currently Chair.
+He has served on the Board of Dance Base since 2012, and has been Chair since 2013.

 Deputy Chair of the Board of Directors